11-year-old missing Alabama girl found dead, sheriff says

 Amberly Barnett was last seen Friday afternoon at her aunt's house in the Mount Vernon community in northeast Alabama, according to the sheriff's office.

-Authorities found her body at approximately 6:30 a.m. on Saturday, and did not release her cause of death.
+Authorities found her body at approximately 6:30 a.m.
+Saturday.
+They did not release her cause of death.

 "Due to the current investigation, we are limited on the information we are able to release," DeKalb County Sheriff Nick Welden said in a press release.